douglasdavis/pygram11/docs/omp.rst

 OpenMP Support
 ==============

-If installing pygram11 from conda-forge, OpenMP should work.
+If installing pygram11 from conda-forge, OpenMP is available.
 If using PyPI or a source release, the ``setup.py`` script tests to see of OpenMP is available during installation.